marviigrey/network-k8s/README.md

 1. we will randomly create three different pods running on different namespaces,but first we create the two namespaces ns1 and ns2,the third ns is the default ns which is already created.

+kubectl create ns ns1
+kubectl create ns ns2

+Then we create the deployments in the YAML dirctory of this repository.